rdkcentral/rdkb-halif-mta/docs/pages/MTAhalSpec.md

 Any calls that can fail due to the lack of a response from connected device should have a timeout period in accordance with any API documentation.
 The upper layers will call this API from a single thread context, this API should not suspend.

+TODO:
-[TODO]: # (As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
-Define the timeout requirement.)
+As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
+Define the timeout requirement.

 ## Internal Error Handling